-In 2023, Faiman was given the NP/PA Educator of Distinction Award in Multiple Myeloma and in 2022, Faiman was named the Top NP in Hematology/Oncology and inducted as an inaugural Fellow of Advanced Practice in Oncology (FAPO) awarded by the Advanced Practitioner Society for Hematology and Oncology (APSHO).
-Faiman is a Distinguished Fellow in the American Academy of Nursing (FAAN) and current Editor-in-Chief of Journal of the Advanced Practitioner in Oncology.
+In 2023, Dr Faiman was given the NP/PA Educator of Distinction Award in Multiple Myeloma and in 2022, was named the Top NP in Hematology/Oncology and inducted as an inaugural Fellow of Advanced Practice in Oncology (FAPO) awarded by the Advanced Practitioner Society for Hematology and Oncology (APSHO).
+Dr Faiman is a Distinguished Fellow in the American Academy of Nursing (FAAN) and current Editor-in-Chief of Journal of the Advanced Practitioner in Oncology.
 She remains an active author, presenter, mentor and educator on the topics of hematology, oncology and supportive cancer care.